themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 - *GENERATE:* The AI agent creates the content for a work unit.

-[

-instructions:

-]

-- *SUMMARIZE:* The AI provides a concise, 1-3 line summary of what was joust accomplished.
+- *SUMMARIZE:* The AI provides a concise well thought summary of what was accomplished in the *GENERATE:* step.

 - *PREVIEW:* The complete result is shown to the user for review.

 - *CONFIRM:* The AI must pause and explicitly ask for user validation with the mandatory prompt.
 The AI never assumes anything. - "Proceed?
 (Y/N/Modify)".

-- *ITERATE:* Based on the user's response, the AI continues (Y), stops (N), or applies requested changes and repeats the loop (Modify).
+- *ITERATE:* Based on the user's response, and well thought approach, the AI continues (Y), stops (N), or applies requested changes and repeats the loop (Modify).

 ***This protocol is enforced through "UIP Gates", which are mandatory checkpoints for user validation before any critical action can be completed.
 The AI never assumes anything.***